 Take the time to learn more about your loved one, your family, and even yourself.
 A photo album is a great conversation starter, allowing you to reminisce about old memories while also making new ones.

-To learn about all the other indoor activities available to you within Bethesda communities, check out our communities page.
+To learn about other activities available to you and your loved one within Bethesda’s senior living communities, check out our communities page.

 This blog was originally written on April 9th, 2020 and has been updated since.